 November 5th, 2025

 Beware: This post talks about metadata for books, and it talks about ONIX, the data format used to convey metadata for the retailing of books.
+But it is also about technology in the age of AI.

-It would be impossible to recap the whole story of metadata for books here, except in the clumsiest of fashions, and so if this is a topic that mystifies, or that you disdain, move on.
+It would be impossible to recap the whole story of metadata for books here, except in the clumsiest of fashions, and so if this is a topic that still mystifies, or that you disdain, move on.
 (Or, alternately, have a read of John Warren’s “Zen and the Art of Metadata Maintenance,” probably the best intro out there.)

 “Onix: It is a very aggressive Pokémon that will constantly attack humans”

-(Parenthetical: The ONIX standard is maintained by EDItEUR, a UK-based membership organization, with participation from virtually the entire publishing industry worldwide.)
+(Parenthetical: The ONIX standard is expertly maintained by EDItEUR, a UK-based membership organization, with participation from virtually the entire publishing industry worldwide.)

 Here’s the debacle: